AIM ISAs Explained

 - Investments may be difficult to sell – shares in AIM-listed companies are more illiquid than those quoted on the main London Stock Exchange, so they may be more difficult to sell.

 - Not for everyone – AIM ISAs are only for experienced investors, who fully understand and are happy with the benefits and risks.
 You should only invest if you can withstand loss of capital.

 In what kind of companies do AIM portfolios invest?

 AIM ISAs invest in AIM companies that qualify for BPR.
-AIM is a diverse index, comprising some 700 companies worth from around £550,000 to over £5.5 billion (March 2021).
+AIM is a diverse index, comprising nearly 800 companies worth from around £450,000 to over £3.3 billion (March 2022).
 AIM IHT portfolio managers tend to focus on established, larger, mature businesses.
 They should be more resilient and deliver growth but can be quite volatile.